folkehelseinstituttet/ngs_scripts/hcv_illumina/README.md

 To run a small test of the pipeline replace `RUN_NAME` with `TEST`.
 For a full test use `FULL_TEST` instead.

 To run the development version, add `-v dev` to the command as well.

+If the previous script stopped in the middle of a nextflow-run and you want to resume it.
+Add the `-z` argument.